 Playing with fire near Attarah Seedi.
 In the background is Qutb Shahi tombs

 Away from the attention of tourists who throng the Golconda Fort, a narrow mud path from an urban settlement leads to a stone structure.
 The structure marks the rear border of the fort, from where a swathe of thick forest grows west.
 Here, one can have a panoramic view of the city, with its thousands of buildings lit up.
 Lying not very far from the edge, the magnificent tombs of Qutub Shahi royals (built from 1543 CE onwards) dot the skyline.
 People say shepherds used to camp near this wilderness, where only tiny grass and interspersed rocks remain now.
 On cold winter nights, those shepherds would have sat on these rocks and watched the night sky.
 The fire they made could have reflected on these rocks.
 In the dancing flames, they would have seen the silhouettes of royal tombs.
-This edge remains largely undisturbed till date, but a burgeoning population is knocking at its gates.
-It is just a matter of time.
+This edge remains largely undisturbed to date, but a burgeoning population is knocking at its gates.

 A concrete box borders Osmania University's classrooms and the outback